 If you want to verify subcontractors for CIS or get information on PAYE from us on behalf of your clients, you’ll need to be authorised.

-- On the ‘Your HMRC services’ page, select ‘PAYE for Agents’.
+- On the ‘Your HMRC services’ page, select ‘Authorise client’.

 - On the ‘Authorise client’ page, choose ‘Request an authorisation’ and follow the instructions.

 You should report your clients’ payroll information in real time.
 You may see this called Real Time Information or ‘RTI’.

 You’ll still operate PAYE in the same way but you must send your payroll information to us using a Full Payment Submission.
 You should do this on, or before the day your clients pay their employees.

 Your payroll software will create the new reports you need and send the payroll information online.
 These will include details of:

 - the amount paid to employee(s)

 - deductions such as Income Tax and National Insurance contributions

 How to submit PAYE details in real time

 Under RTI, you’ll still submit reports online but they’ll be sent directly to us using your payroll software or HMRC’s Basic PAYE Tools.